elementbound/nlon/examples/websocket-chat/README.md

 # websocket-chat

-A basic example app using NLON over Websocket, powered by Express and Webpack.
+A basic example app using nlon over Websocket, powered by Express and Webpack.

 ## Usage